 What Does “Right To Refuse Service” Mean?

-Not exactly.
-The law says that a business may refuse service, provided they aren’t discriminating against certain customers and violating anti-discrimination laws.
+In many cases, businesses may refuse service, provided they aren’t discriminating against certain customers or violating anti-discrimination laws.

 - Religion or Religious Beliefs

 - Veteran Status